Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Results and discussion

-The permutation feature importances are shown in Figure \ref{fig:feature_importance}.
-Shuffling a predictor variable that has no effect on the retrieval model's performance, such as WV062, leaves the MAE practically unchanged.
-Shuffling features essential to the retrieval model -- such as the VIS006 channel and the SZA -- causes large performance decreases of around 100 and 200 $\text{W/m}^2$ in MAE, respectively.
+The permutation feature importance is shown in Figure \ref{fig:feature_importance} based on the IEA-PVPS dataset.
+Shuffling a predictor variable that does not affect the retrieval model's performance, such as WV062, leaves the MAE practically unchanged.
+Shuffling features essential to the retrieval model -- such as the VIS006 channel and the SZA -- cause large performance decreases of around 100 and 200 $Wm^{-2}$ in MAE, respectively.
 The predictor variables latitude, longitude, azimuth, DEM and day of the year were left out from Figure \ref{fig:feature_importance} as permutation feature importance showed they had no significant effect on the model performance.
+In \citet{shiFirstEstimationHighresolution2023} the solar azimuth angle shows significant importance.
+The difference might be that the surrounding pixel information given to the CNN might make the solar azimuth angle redundant.
 The emulator effectively disregards the VIS008 channel.
 However, the other deep learning retrieval models retrieve information and gain performance from the VIS008 channel.
 The emulator shows the lowest feature importance for all channels but attributes the largest importance to the SZA, compared to the other models, which suggests it does not yet make optimal use of the information contained in the SEVIRI channels.

 Figures \ref{fig:feature_importance_clearsky} and \ref{fig:feature_importance_cloudy} illustrate predictor importance for clear-sky and cloudy conditions.
 As expected, our SSI retrieval models rely mostly on SZA in clear-sky conditions, because the SZA includes the majority of information to estimate SSI without cloud attenuation.
 In cloudy conditions, the visible, near-infrared and infrared channels gain importance.
-For model E ("Trained on DWD"), the IR087 channel plays a significant role in the clear-sky conditions compared to the other retrieval models.
-IR087, and a combination of IR108 and IR120, are important for distinguishing ice clouds from water clouds \cite{schmetzIntroductionMeteosatSecond2002} and may be helpful in distinguishing snow cover from clouds in clear-sky conditions.
+For model E ('Trained on DWD'), the IR087 channel plays a significant role in the clear-sky conditions compared to the other retrieval models.
+IR087, and a combination of IR108 and IR120, are important for distinguishing ice clouds from water clouds \citep{schmetzIntroductionMeteosatSecond2002} and may be helpful in distinguishing snow cover from clouds in clear-sky conditions.
 We expect that a data-driven evaluation of channel importance can contribute to further improvement of radiative-transfer based models.

 \FloatBarrier